+Does your whole body ache?
+There can be many possible reasons.
 An aching body makes every activity more difficult, from getting through your daily grind to going to sleep at night.
 Sometimes our bodies ache from hard work or exercise, but at other times the causes of muscle aches can be more complex and associated with other symptoms.
 If you or someone you know has been suffering from body aches, this guide can help you understand some of the underlying problems that may be causing them.
-From arthritis to fibromyalgia to the common flu, there are many underlying causes of body aches, so read on to learn what they are, as well as a few tips for easing whole-body aches.
+From arthritis to fibromyalgia to the common flu, there are many underlying causes of body aches, so read on to learn what they are, as well as getting a few tips for easing whole-body aches.

 Influenza, also known simply as the flu, is a viral infection that infects your lungs, nose, and throat.
 The flu can cause body aches and muscle pain.

 Why Does the Flu Cause Muscle Soreness?

 When you're aching all over and you have the flu, there's a reason.
 Your body aches because it is releasing chemicals to help fight off the infection.
 One of the chemicals produced by your immune system is called prostaglandin (PG).
 PG helps your body fight the infection, but it also causes body aches.
 It can bring on other symptoms like fever, too.

 Aspirin and other non-steroidal pain relievers like ibuprofen can alleviate body aches and fever when you have a flu because they interfere with the production of PG.
 The enzyme that produces PG resembles a crystal with a tube through the middle.
 Aspirin and ibuprofen plug up the tube, stopping the production of PG.